Boys, Men, and Leaders — John 5:17

 Conclusion

 Fathers must openly reject the projected course of the world as seen in America and much of the Western world.
 Instead of allowing the slow departure of our sons’ hearts from us, we should foster relationships, expectations, and shared vision.
 Sons should see their fathers sacrificially devoting their lives for their wives, children, and others.
-Sons should not be preoccupied with gaining their independence but stepping up their allegiance to God their Father and live under His leadership, seeking to do His will in their given situation.
+Sons should not be preoccupied with gaining their independence but stepping up their allegiance to God their Father and living under His leadership, seeking to do His will in their given situation.

 This transfer of allegiance does not negate the son’s honor to his physical father (Eph 6:2) but admits that one’s responsibilities, and needs, require dependence upon His Heavenly Father for more specific ways to guide, comfort, and otherwise encourage him.